-- knives or weapons; - alcohol;
+- knives or weapons;

+- alcohol;

 - illegal drugs;

 - stolen items;

 - tobacco and cigarette papers;

+- vape;

 - fireworks;

 - pornographic images;

 - any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the student) and

-- any item banned by the school rules which has been identified in the rules as an item which may be searched for.
+- any item listed as banned in the Student Code of Conduct which has been identified as an item which may be searched for.

-- A member of staff carrying out a search:
+A member of staff carrying out a search:

-- May not require a student to remove any clothing other than outer clothing, i.e.: any item of clothing not being worn wholly next to the skin or immediately over a garment being worn as underwear;

-- Should be of the same sex as the student;

-- Should carry out the search only in the presence of another member of staff who should also be of the same sex as the student and

-- May seize and retain any item found which is strictly prohibited and has been identified in the rules as an item which may be searched for.
-This includes mobile phones which may be retained by the academy for an unlimited period.
-It is usual practice for mobile phones to be confiscated for 10 school days but this may be extended, as appropriate.
+- May not require a student to remove any clothing other than outer clothing, i.e.: any item of clothing not being worn wholly next to the skin or immediately over a garment being worn as underwear; - Must be of the same sex as the student, unless the member of staff carrying out the search reasonably believes that there is a risk of serious harm will be caused to a person if the search is not carried out as a matter of urgency - Should carry out the search only in the presence of another member of staff, unless in the time available, it is not reasonably practicable for the search to be carried out in the presence of another member of staff; - May seize and retain any item found which is strictly prohibited and has been identified in the rules as an item which may be searched for.
+(This includes mobile phones which may be retained by the Academy for ten school days.
+It is usual practice for mobile phones to be confiscated for ten academy days but this may be extended, as appropriate.)

-NB.
 Sixth form students are permitted to have mobile phones but must be used as described in the Sixth Form Handbook.